-4.3.10.
-Entertainment
+4.3.10 Entertainment

 No entertainment or other leisure or social activities should be provided or paid by Member Company.
+For examples:

+- A concert

+- Sport activities, including the purchase of entertainment or sport tickets

+- A sightseeing tour

+- High profile, inappropriate or expensive entertainers, such as a well-known TV or pop star, even if their performance is secondary to a necessary meal

+- Stand-alone dinner (not dinner symposium)

+- Cruise

+- Small gifts/souvenir/oleh-oleh

+- Providing meals (e.g., snack, lunch box) without scientific discussion

+- Excessive meals

+- 4.3.11 At Events, entertainment of modest nature which is secondary to refreshments and/or meals is allowed.
 For example:

-- A concert - Sport activities, including the purchase of entertainment or sport tickets - A sightseeing tour - High profile, inappropriate or expensive entertainers; such as a well-known TV or pop star; even if their performance is secondary to a necessary meal - Stand-alone dinner (not dinner symposium) - Cruise - Oleh-oleh - Providing meals (e.g. snack, lunch box) without scientific discussion - Excessive meals - 4.3.11.
-At events, entertainment of modest nature which is secondary to refreshments and/or meals is allowed.
-For example: - An evening meal for a meeting which is scheduled for more than one day, it would be permitted to provide some background music during the meal or to have an interlude when some low-key local singers perform. - A folk dance display or performance by a local singer as entertainment for a meal interlude or during opening/closing of the event. - 4.3.12.
-It is prohibited to give honorarium to compensate HCP for time spent in attending event.
+- An evening meal for a meeting which is scheduled for more than one day, it

+- would be permitted to provide some background music during the meal or to have an interlude when some low-key local singers perform. - A folk-dance display or performance by a local singer as entertainment for a meal interlude or during opening/closing of the event. - 4.3.12 It is prohibited to give honorarium to compensate HCP for time spent in attending Event.

-4.4 HCP Engagement as Speaker / Moderator
+4.4 HCP Engagement as Speaker / Moderator / Consultant

-- 4.4.1.
-Qualifications of HCP as speaker/moderator should be based on the speaker's medical or scientific expertise, professional credentials, academic and clinical expertise, professional society affiliations and ability to deliver a quality meeting. - 4.4.2.
-The amount of the honorarium for Indonesian speakers/moderators at any meetings should reflect the Fair Market Value (FMV) and not be more than IDR 6,000,000 net per presentation, whether it is arranged by Member Company or by a third party.
-The honorarium is limited to maximum IDR 12,000,000 net per day per speaker, assuming multiple presentations for the same Member Company. - 4.4.3.
-The honorarium for foreign speakers in Indonesia should be at the level of normal practice in the foreign speaker's home country. - 4.4.4.
-The honorarium can be paid to HCP's bank account, evidenced by a contract.
-Honorarium could be paid to the respective HCP's employer, if officially requested. - 4.4.5.
-Payments of honorarium should not be made in advance.
-As an exception, advance payment is acceptable in the case whereby the event is organized by a third party, where the honorarium is included in the lump sum payment requested by the event's organizing committee.
-Nevertheless, the maximum honorarium stated in Article 4.4.2 is applied. - 4.4.6.
-Payments of honorarium should be made via bank transfer.
-Cash payment is prohibited. - 4.4.7.
-Member Company may provide hospitality to the engaged HCP following the standards set forth in this Code (see Article 4.3).
+- 4.4.1 Qualifications of HCP as speaker/moderator/consultant should be based on the HCP's medical or scientific expertise, professional credentials, academic and clinical expertise, professional society affiliations and ability to deliver a quality meeting. - 4.4.2 The amount of the honorarium for Indonesian speakers/moderators/consultant at any meetings should reflect the Fair Market Value ("FMV") and not be more than IDR 7,000,000 net per presentation, whether it is arranged by Member Company or by a third party.
+The honorarium is limited to maximum IDR 14,000,000 net per day per HCP, assuming multiple presentations for the same Member Company. - 4.4.3 The honorarium for foreign HCP in Indonesia should be at the level of normal practice in the foreign HCP's home country. - 4.4.4 The honorarium for Indonesia speakers in international event (refer the definition of international event in clause 4.2.7) is not regulated under this Code; hence Member Company should have their own discretion and assessment to determine the honorarium for Indonesia speakers in international event. - 4.4.5 The honorarium can be paid to HCP's bank account, evidenced by a contract.
+Honorarium could be paid to the respective HCP's employer, if officially requested. - 4.4.6 Payments of honorarium should not be made in advance.
+As an exception, advance payment is acceptable in the case whereby the Event is organized by a third party, where the honorarium is included in the lump sum payment requested by the Event's organizing committee.
+Nevertheless, the maximum honorarium stated in Article 4.4.2 is applied. - 4.4.7 Payments of honorarium should be made via bank transfer.
+Cash payment is prohibited. - 4.4.8 Member Company may provide hospitality to the engaged HCP following the standards set forth in this Code (see Article 4.3).

-4.5 HCP Engagement as Advisor / Consultant
+4.5 HCP Engagement as Advisory Board Member